Gesture Mapping for Interaction Design

 Professor Liz Sanders

 Gesture Mapping for Interaction Design: An Investigative Process for Developing Interactive Gesture Libraries is a thesis completed by Lane Kuhlman that discusses best practices for applying gestures within interactive scenarios by defining many characteristics of gestures that represent a broad range of gestural expression.
 Gestures play important roles as facilitators of language development, temporal-spatial learning, and non-verbal communication.
 Gesture-based interaction design seeks to capitalize on this natural method of human communication by using gestures as a means of interfacing with digital content.
-This research articulates more clearly some intrinsic characteristics of gesture that are significant to gestural interface designers, while providing methodologies that designers can use to gather and implement this information in a fashion that suits their unique design processes.
+This research articulates more clearly some intrinsic characteristics of gestures that are significant to gestural interface designers while providing methodologies that designers can use to gather and implement this information in a fashion that suits their unique design processes.

 Because interface designers are seeking gestures that can be incorporated into interactive scenarios, there is a need for example of gestures produced in response to visual-spatial cues.
 The aim of this study was to create a library of gestures that can serve as a reference to designers who are seeking visual-spatial representations of a broad range of gestural expression.
 Methods of visual and spatial contextualization that can be applied or expanded upon by gestural interface designers who are seeking to build unique gestural vocabularies on a project-by-project basis are presented.